khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ##### 8. What is the total items and amount spent for each member before they became a member?
 **Logic:**
-<br> Sum the price and count the items ordered before the join date for each member
+ - Sum the price and count the items ordered before the join date for each member.
 ```sql
 SELECT
     mem.customer_id,